 The difference between processed food and real food are huge.
 Processed foods do not have enough fiber, omega-3 fatty acids, micronutrients and too much trans-fats and branched chain amino acids, omega-6 fatty acids, additives, emulsifiers, salt and sugar.

-Research has shown that out of the 600.000 items in the American food supply, 74 percent have added sugar.
-Furthermore, of 4.000 packaged items in the American food supply, the amount of salt is 50 percent higher than official regulations.
+Research has shown that out of the 600,000 items in the American food supply, 74 percent have added sugar.

 Are we guinea pigs in a global experiment being conducted ten of the largest processed food companies on the planet?
 This lecture by Dr. Robert Lustig, HSF Medical Advisor, took place at the 2015 EAT Food Forum.